 Go online in Safari, surf around for a bit and watch videos.
 If everything seems ok, then you can rule out your internet connection as a source of the problem.
 If not, try the fixes below.

-• Turn Wi-Fi off and then on again using the toggle switch in the menu bar (click on the Wi-Fi icon) or in Control Center
+- Turn Wi-Fi off and then on again using the toggle switch in the menu bar (click the Wi-Fi icon), Control Center, or System Settings > Wi-Fi.

 3. Check Apple’s servers